I Am the Way, the Truth, and the Life

 Warning: “Jesus’ “Farewell Discourse” must not be treated simplistically, as nothing more than Christian comfort designed to console defeated saints.
 Rather, it is first and foremost an exposition of the significance of Jesus’ “going away” to his Father via the cross.
 It is elemental theology; and only as such does it offer encouragement and consolation.”
 (D.A.
 Carson)

-Point #1: Some truths Jesus’ followers must believe if their faith is to be triumphant, and their spirits tranquil.
+1. Some truths Jesus’ followers must believe if our faith is to be triumphant, and our spirits tranquil.

-- Jesus is coming back for his followers so that they may be where he is.
-(3)
+- Jesus is coming back for his followers so that we may be where he is (3)

-Therefore, the disciples must not let their hearts be troubled in Jesus’ absence, but rather trust in him.
-Jesus’ departure (via the cross, resurrection and ascension) is for their advantage: it secures their future destiny!
+Therefore, the 11 disciples must not let their hearts be troubled in Jesus’ absence, but rather trust in him.
+Jesus’ departure (via the cross, resurrection and ascension) is for their advantage: it secures their future destiny.

 - Jesus states the fact: the Father is revealed in the Son (10)

 - Jesus exhorts us to believe it (11)